Zyra-V23/ZK-PrivateMixer/docs/sol_implementation.md

 2. **Patch Warnings**:
    - Patch `solana-rpc v1.18.22` was not used in the crate graph.
 This might be due to version compatibility issues or optional dependencies not being enabled.

+3. **Tested crate:** light-hash-set (2024-06-28)
+   - Multiple warnings about `default-features` ignored for dependencies (see terminal output)
+   - Patch `solana-rpc v1.18.22` not used in the crate graph

+4. **Tested crate:** light-indexed-merkle-tree (2024-06-28)
+   - Multiple warnings about `default-features` ignored for dependencies (see terminal output)
+   - Patch `solana-rpc v1.18.22` not used in the crate graph

+5. **Tested crate:** light-batched-merkle-tree (2024-06-28)
+   - Multiple warnings about `default-features` ignored for dependencies (see terminal output)
+   - Patch `solana-rpc v1.18.22` not used in the crate graph

+6. **Tested crate:** light-merkle-tree-metadata (2024-06-28)
+   - Multiple warnings about `default-features` ignored for dependencies (see terminal output)
+   - Patch `solana-rpc v1.18.22` not used in the crate graph

 These warnings do not affect functionality but indicate potential improvements for workspace configuration consistency.
 If these warnings become errors in future Rust/Cargo versions, they may need to be addressed.